airis4d/CASSPER/Train_and_Predict/README.md

 ### Extraction of coordinates directly.
 #### Step 1
 Run `./get_radius.sh folder/` and adjust the track bars to get the radius and erode iteration value.
 Erode is done to diconnect the particles which are stacked together, if any.
-One or two predicted labels has to be placed in a directory named 'first labels' in the Folder and the folder name is given in command
+The key 'q' has to be pressed after each image and the radius and erode values will be displayed in the terminal after two images
 #### Step 2
 Run `python predict_coordinates.py --mrc mrc_files --rads radius --erode erode_val` and the coordinates are saved as `.star` files in `Protein1/Star` and `.box` coordinates are saved in `Protein1/Box`